Skip to main content

 Run package.json scripts faster

-Run scripts from package.json, executables from node_modules/.bin (sort of like npx), and JavaScript/TypeScript files (just like node) - all from a single simple command.
+Run scripts from package.json, executables from node_modules/.bin (like npx), and JavaScript/TypeScript files (like node), all with a single command.

 NPMBun